 Have your house sitter trim your lawn every so often.
-They can also weed your garden, rake leaves, and keep your gutters in shape.
+They can also weed your garden, rake leaves, and keep your gutters in shape they will be aware of The importance of gutter cleaning is.
 Furthermore, if they’re willing, it might also be wise to have them perform some light cleaning like periodical dusting and vacuuming.
 After all, any significant period away can make your house a little lackluster.

 6. Prevent Theft